 A simple and powerful way to estimate the delay associated with the hemodynamic response is to compute the phase shifts of the largest Fourier component of the input sequence at each voxel.
-The results of this analysis are shown in Figure 8, as a distribution of phase differences between the contrast [c(t)] and the signal [x(t)], over all intracranial voxels.
-It is seen that distribution is broad, but centered on the delay estimated on the basis of temporal smoothness alone.
-Anecdotally, it appears that the longer delays (greater phase-differences) are characteristic of regions that would be more subject to macrovascular effects (see next section).
+The results of this analysis are shown in Figure 8 as a distribution of phase differences between the contrast [c(t)] and the signal [x(t)] over all intracranial voxels.
+Distribution is broad, but centered on the delay estimated on the basis of temporal smoothness alone.
+Anecdotally it appears that the longer delays (greater phase-differences) are characteristic of regions that would be more subject to macrovascular effects (see next section).

-The effects of changing $\lambda$
+Effects of changing $\lambda$